Navenby: Modern history

 Navenby lost many men during the two World Wars.
 The village war memorial, a rough hewn stone Celtic Cross mounted on a plinth with a three-stepped base, is in the churchyard of St Peter's.
 It was manufactured by Messrs G Maile & Son Ltd at a cost of £200, and unveiled in April 1921.
 On it are inscribed the names of the 22 casualties from the First World War and the 8 from the Second World War.

 Following an initial decline in the population of Navenby at the turn of the 20th century, the post-war years saw numbers rise steeply.
-This increase can be directly linked to the 35-plus new houses built from the end of The Great War until the 1950s, as well as to other building projects from the 1970s onwards.
+This increase can be directly linked to the 35-plus new houses built from the end of the First World War until the 1950s, as well as to other building projects from the 1970s onwards.
 Other post-war changes include the move away from a dependence on farming.
 Although Navenby continues to be surrounded by farms, it is now largely a dormitory village for Lincoln, Grantham and beyond.
 Figures from the 2001 census show that, out of a population of 1,666, almost 600 commute to work each day.